 How Much Money Can You Make Selling Online Courses?

 Do online courses make money?
-Yes, they can.
+Yes, they do.
 How much you can make depends on a few factors.

 There are a couple of steps needed to calculate how much money you can make selling digital courses.